 - Don’t be afraid to reject old or inaccurate invoices.
 Inaccurate invoices make future reconciliations frustrating and complicated.

-- Develop a system where suppliers are able to submit their voices electronically.
+- Develop a system where suppliers are able to submit their invoices electronically.
 Not only does this reduce the chance of manual error, but it will increase your ability to validate and process invoices quickly.

 #10 Select a Payment Method That Saves You Money